-- ✦ You can wait.
+- ◆ You can wait.
 Probably, if you wait, Windows will recognize that you've placed the QuickBooks CD into the CD or DVD drive and, after a short wait (even though it may seem like an eternity), Windows starts the process of installing the QuickBooks program. - ◆ You can manually force the installation of the QuickBooks program.
 Windows includes a tool that you can use to add or remove new programs (unsurprisingly named the Add/Remove Programs tool).
-I don't describe how this Control Panel tool works here, but you can refer to a book such as Windows XP For Dummies or Windows Vista For Dummies, by Andy Rathbone (Wiley Publishing, Inc.), or Windows online Help to get this information.
+I don't describe how this Control Panel tool works here, but you can refer to a book such as Windows 7 For Dummies or Windows Vista For Dummies, by Andy Rathbone (Wiley Publishing, Inc.), or Windows online Help to get this information.
 In a nutshell, you simply open the Control Panel window, click the Add/Remove Programs tool, and follow the on-screen instructions for telling Windows to install a program stored on the CD or DVD in the computer's CD or DVD drive.

 QuickBooks can work as a multi-user accounting system.
 This means that several people can use QuickBooks.
 The QuickBooks data file - the repository of all the QuickBooks information - typically resides on a centrally available computer or server.
 People who want to work with the QuickBooks data file simply install the QuickBooks program on their computers and then use the program to access centrally located QuickBooks data files.
 This multi-user system isn't complicated to run; in fact, I talk about it quite a bit in Book VII, Chapter 2.
 Note that you need to own a separate copy of QuickBooks for each computer on which you install QuickBooks.
-You can also buy multi-user copies of QuickBooks that let you install the QuickBooks program on up to five computers.
-I mention this because you don't want to get involved in software piracy - which is a felony - as part of inadvertently setting up QuickBooks for every machine on which you install QuickBooks.
+You can also buy multi-user copies of QuickBooks that let you install the QuickBooks program on up to five computers (or on up to 30 computers if you're running QuickBooks Enterprise).
+I mention this because you don't want to get involved in software piracy - which is a felony - as part of inadvertently setting up QuickBooks in the wrong way.
+The bottom line: You need a legal copy of QuickBooks for every machine on which you install QuickBooks.